The Ultimate SEO Guide to Magento 2

 Use Categories Path for Product URLs is set to

 No. Keep it that way to ensure that URLs stay short.
 This is especially important if you have categories with subcategories; URLs will become very long quickly.
 If you have products with highly similar names, it's recommended to include a unique identifier such as the SKU in a product's URL.
-Out of the box, you can't configure this in the Magento 2 backend, but you can use (opens in a new tab) for this.
+Out of the box, you can't configure this in the Magento 2 backend, but you can use an extension (opens in a new tab) for this.

 Automatically redirect URLs if the key changes